 What are the advantages?

-A product-led growth strategy flips the traditional sales model on its head.
+Implementing a product-led growth strategy flips the traditional sales model on its head.
 Customers begin using the product first and get in touch if they get stuck — for example, if they’re unsure how to integrate the product with an app, are struggling to use a certain function or upgrading isn’t made easy within the product.

 A sales-led strategy, however, holds the customer by the hand, taking them from point A to point B in a sales cycle, often using a demo or a free trial.
 Though this can be viewed as proactive, it can actually slow things down for both the business and the buyer.